Seville

 Now the capital of Andalusia and the province of Seville, it is home to three UNESCO World Heritage Sites and is world-renowned for its monuments, architecture, flamenco dancing and of course, tapas!

 First stop was the Plaza de España.
 Built in 1928 for the Ibero-American Exposition of 1929, you can witness the melding of Baroque Revival, Renaissance Revival and Moorish Revival styles of Spanish architecture.
 You may recognize it from the many film scenes shot here, Star Wars II and Lawrence of Arabia to name a few.
+The plaza has accessible ramps and walkways, but there are some steps.

 The main attraction is the UNESCO Heritage Site, Catedral de Sevilla, or Cathedral of Seville.
 The cathedral is home to the tomb of Christopher Columbus and the bell tower, La Giralda, which was originally the minaret of an Almohad mosque.
-Also known as the Cathedral of Saint Mary of the See, it is largest gothic cathedral in the world.When we visited, the interior was in slight disarray as some of the major icons were being loaded onto platforms for a tour through the city during the festival.
-The exterior of the cathedral is magnificent, and the interior was awe-inspiring, even with some of the icons being loaded out.
+Also known as the Cathedral of Saint Mary of the See, it is largest gothic cathedral in the world.
+The exterior of the cathedral is magnificent, and the interior was awe-inspiring.
+Accessible ramps and interior.

 Barrio de Santa Cruz is the historic heart of the city.
 The city’s tourist mecca, Santa Cruz is home to Seville Cathedral and the Royal Alcazar as well as the old Jewish Quarter with its narrow streets, populated by the Jewish prior to the Inquisition of the 1500’s.
 Many tapas shops and shops selling souvenirs, handicrafts and ceramics are nearby the main attractions.